mkdocstrings/griffe/docs/guide/users/checking.md

 ### Azure Pipelines {#ci-azdo}

-Here is a quick example on how to use Griffe in an Azure Pipeline as it can be instructed to generated [task logging commands](https://learn.microsoft.com/en-us/azure/devops/pipelines/scripts/logging-commands?view=azure-devops&tabs=bash#task-commands):
+Here is a quick example on how to use Griffe in an Azure Pipeline as it is capable to use Azure DevOps [task logging commands](https://learn.microsoft.com/en-us/azure/devops/pipelines/scripts/logging-commands?view=azure-devops&tabs=bash#task-commands) similar to github actions:

 ```yaml
 jobs: